 This is great for filming – you can set the speed and direction using the joysticks, double click the function button and Cruise Control will lock these settings.
 The drone will continue flying perfectly smoothly based on your initial input until you hit the red Cancel icon.

-There’s also the gimbal dial to precisely set the gimbal angle, something confusingly missing from the manual controls in the app, on the current firmware at least.
+There’s also the gimbal dial to precisely set the gimbal angle from -90° to 60°, just like in the mobile app.

 Finally there’s a switch to configure the speed of the drone from the default Normal to Cine Mode for slower cinematic footage or Sport Mode for faster, more nimble flying.